cloudmailin/docs.cloudmailin.com/content/receiving_email/examples/ruby.md

 end
 ```

-Then you need to configure CloudMailin to target `http://yourdomain.com/incoming_mails`.
+Then log into [CloudMailin] and make sure you set your address to deliver
+to `http://example.com/incoming_mail` (replace example.com with your app's URL)
+and send our first message. and thats it!

 For more details checkout the [gem](https://github.com/thoughtbot/griddler-cloudmailin).

 ## Receiving mail with Sinatra